“How many glasses of water should I drink?” is one of the most common health questions — and one of the most confusing.

 The “8 Glasses a Day” Question

-The idea that everyone needs eight glasses of water a day is easy to remember — but it isn’t based on individual needs.
+The idea that everyone needs eight glasses of water a day is easy to remember — but it does not account for individual differences.

 Fluid needs vary widely, and hydration includes water from beverages and foods, not just plain water.